Welcome to today's edition of the Rush 24-7 podcast.

 He was the hero.

-But as you know, Reagan refused to talk to these Soviet leaders because as he said, they kept dying on him, and they weren't going to be around long enough for any policy they made to stick.
+But as you know, Reagan refused to talk to these Soviet leaders because, as he said, they kept dying on him and they weren't going to be around long enough for any policy they made to stick.

-Flew in all these leftists in the media and the exalted State Department types on the tarmac out there at Andrews Air Force Base and the Illusion 62 jet liner.
+But finally, Gorbachev agreed to meet in Washington, flew in all these leftists in the media and the exalted State Department types on the tarmac out there at Andrews Air Force Base.

-Technology to build, no doubt stolen from Boeing.
+Technology to build, no doubt, stolen from Boeing.

 Taxis from the runway to the tarmac, where the steps are slowly rolled to the door of the airplane.

-And of course the door did open, and there was Gorbachev with that birthmark.
+And of course, the door did open, and there was Gorbachev with that birthmark.

 You could see Maine in that birthmark.